1,925 acres in Collingsworth County

 Wildlife & Hunting

 The ranch supports whitetail deer, mule deer, Rio Grande turkey, bobwhite quail, dove, and wild hogs.
 The mix of river bottom, native grass flats, and brush cover creates good habitat for each of these species.
-The fact that the land has not been grazed in over five years has allowed the native grass and brush cover to recover and fill in.
+The land has not been grazed in over six years.
 Water is well-placed across the ranch, which keeps game distributed rather than concentrated in one area.

 Improvements